fireeye-ops/cache/resume.md

 ## Overview

 I am a 20 year old systems administrator and server firefighter aspiring to become both a developer and administrator.
-I learn very quickly in action and am not afraid to take on new ventures.
+I learn very quickly in practice and am not afraid to take on new ventures.
 I enjoy what I do and hope to someday create and maintain world-changing applications.